kaust-vislab/julia-gpu-data-science-project/README.md

-# python-gpu-data-science-project
+# julia-gpu-data-science-project

-Repository containing scaffolding for a Python 3-based data science project with GPU acceleration.
+Repository containing scaffolding for a Julia and Python 3-based data science project with GPU acceleration.

 ## Creating a new project from this template